telerik/reporting-docs/knowledge-base/pass-sqldatasource-columns-as-datasource-for-nested-data-items.md

 ## Description
-When you need to pass data from a [SqlDataSource](../sqldatasource) bound to a data item to its nested [data item](../data-items), you need to pass all of the data.
+When you need to pass data from a [SqlDataSource](../sqldatasource) bound to a data item to its child [data item](../data-items), for example in the Master-Detail scenario, you need to pass all of the data.
 This is due to the fact that SqlDataSource can return only a single DataTable.
 Even if the query returns a DataSet, only the first of the tables will be used - [Selecting Data with the SqlDataSource component](../sql-data-source-selecting-data).
 In some cases, this may significantly deteriorate the performance.
 The general approach for binding the DataSource of the child data item to parent data is explained in the _Use DataObject as a datasource for nested data items (Table, List, Crosstab, Graph)_ section of [How to use the ReportItem.DataObject property in expressions](../data-items-how-to-use-data-object) article.

 ## Suggested Workarounds
-MS SQL Server 2016 introduced the [JSON functions](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-ver15) that enable you to combine classic relational columns with columns that contain documents formatted as JSON text.
-This way you may compose a query that returns the main data item data as regular columns of a DataTable, and the data for the child data item converted into a single JSON field.
+MS SQL Server 2016 introduced the [JSON functions](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-ver15) that enable you to combine classic relational columns with columns that contain data formatted as JSON text.
+This way you may compose a query that returns the main data as regular columns of a DataTable, and the data for the child data item converted into a single JSON field.
 Here is a sample query:
 ```SQL
 select c.ProductCategoryId, c.Name,